Using the Form Designer

 This is how it would appear to your Client:

 Any image size above 800 pixels will be rejected, with an error message stating "Image is too wide."
 In such a case, you may need to resize your Logo image for the best fit.
-There are some free online tools that you can use, for example, here.
+There are some free online tools that you can use like Adobe.
 At the Resize step in the Resize For field, please select Custom from the dropdown, and then type the desired Width dimensions.
 The Height will update automatically.

 This is just a field where you can input information.
 There is not an area for the client to supply an answer on this so it will appear as plain text to the client.
 Here is what it looks like during setup: